z669016/adventofcode-2020/README.md

 of cards that was in the game before, then stop", but it should have been "if player 1 and player 2, at the same time, have a set of cards they have had before, then stop" (I need to admit, as the rule is to prevent infinity, the second interpretation makes more sense).

+## Day 23
+I've seen something similar once before ... using a List (either ArrayList or LinkedList) won't do it for you, as part two of this assignment will be something with a much bigger list and way more iterations.
+The solution is to use an array that contains the references for the next element in the list.
+On each iteration you need to update at most three values of the array (current needs to reference a new next value; the destination needs to reference the first element of the moved sublist; the last element of the moved sublist needs to reference the original value of the destination).

+Getting a value of an element or an index only requires some searching for the first nine values (the puzzle init).
+For the rest of the array, the index and the value are related to the array position.